This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

 On my last day in London, I took a bus to Primrose Hill to see what all the fuss was about.
 Even with cloudy skies and chilly weather, there were still plenty of people on the lawn enjoying the views.
 The skyline wasn’t the most amazing one I’ve ever seen, but it sure wasn’t bad either!

 There are a number of other places to check out around Primrose Hill – the London Zoo is just across the road, and if you’re up for some exercise then the famous Abbey Road crosswalk is only a 20 minute walk away.

 Baker Street station on the Circle Line is one of the best preserved stations from the world’s first ever underground railway system which was built in 1863.

 While it has been updated a few times over the years, the station was restored in the 1980s to look similar to its original appearance.
 You can find old photos and plans on the walls along the platform.

 This station was also made famous in the fictional Sherlock Holmes book series.
 If you’re a fan, you can find some tiled art inside the station to commemorate it or do a Sherlock Holmes walking tour!

 How I got there:

 You know how some people always seem to get free upgrades on flights?
 That literally never happens to me.
 Ever.
-I flew from NYC to London on British Airways, and for the first time ever, I got to fly in Premium Economy!
-A little extra legroom and fancy meals (the same ones that are served to business class) were such a treat.
-It made the 7 hour trans-Atlantic flight rather enjoyable!
-Two thumbs up for British Airways.
+But when I flew from NYC to London on British Airways, I got to fly in Premium Economy for the first time ever!
+A little extra legroom and fancier meals (the same ones that are served to business class) were such a treat.
+It made the 7 hour trans-Atlantic flight slightly more tolerable!

 *My trip to London was sponsored by Visit Britain, who invited me along with a few other bloggers over to challenge us to see as much of London as we could on a small budget.
 I’m proud to be an honest and transparent blogger, so every opinion expressed on AGWT is a true review of my experience!